El Rancho Vegas: Final years

 In 1962, Katleman engaged in a failed effort to get the adjacent San Francisco Avenue renamed after the El Rancho; the road was instead renamed Sahara Avenue, after the Sahara resort located across the street.

-During 1962, the Thunderbird resort, also located across the street, operated 88 of the El Rancho's rooms under the name Thunderbird West, through a lease that extended into 1963.
+During 1962, Thunderbird resort, also located across the street, operated 88 of El Rancho Vegas's rooms under the name Thunderbird West, through a lease that extended into 1963.
 The following year, Alfred Hotels, Inc. announced that it had leased the hotel buildings from Katleman.
-Alfred Hotels planned to operate them as the El Rancho Vegas Motor Inn.
+Alfred Hotels planned to operate them as El Rancho Vegas Motor Inn.
 Refurbishments were underway at that time, including remodeling of the swimming pool.
 A wax museum and antique store were opened on the property in 1965, joining the motel.

-The El Rancho Vegas struggled financially as a non-gaming motel, leading Katleman to put it up for sale in the late 1960s.
+El Rancho Vegas struggled financially as a non-gaming motel, leading Katleman to put it up for sale in the late 1960s.
 Businessman Howard Hughes negotiated a $7.5 million deal to buy the property, and Katleman initially agreed before later raising the purchase price.
 A two-year court battle began in 1968 as Hughes and Katleman fought over the initial purchase agreement.
 They settled the case in 1970, after Hughes agreed to pay $8.5 million for the property.

 The cottages were then used as warehouse storage before being demolished, although some were relocated and preserved.
 In September 1975, one of the last remaining buildings was removed from the property.
 In mid-1978, three more buildings were moved to Old Vegas, an Old West amusement park outside of Henderson, Nevada.
 Another structure is located in Pahrump, Nevada, where it serves as a duplex under the name El Rancho Gardens.
 This building was added to the Nevada State Register of Historic Places in 1998.

 Aside from the cottages, 14 Washingtonia palm trees were also relocated in 1978, to the newly renovated Desert Inn resort nearby.